I’m often asked questions about

 Beginning in the early 1900s, festoons were considered an integral part of the soda fountain's decorative scheme.
 Changing at least once each quarter, festoons continued to be used until the early 1960s.
-They often featured elaborate floral patterns, Coca-Cola girls and exotic images, and toward the end even featured state trees and gemstones.
+They often featured elaborate floral patterns,

 Originally produced in quantities of more than 50,000 – with a cost of approximately $1.00 each -- most festoons were discarded after their three-month use at the fountains.
 Those that remain in existence are prized collectibles.

 The red disc metal signs came in a range of sizes, including 12 inches, 16 inches, 2 feet, 3 feet and 4 feet in diameter.
 In addition to the red disc signs, a bottle disc was introduced in 1947 that highlighted the bottle against a white background.

 The Company felt the circular design, while simple, delivered a powerful advertising message.
 The discs also were flexible and could be used alone or in combination with a larger advertising scheme.